Xunnamius/projector-lens-lib-cjs/README.md

 ![Mentok the MIND TAKER](https://media1.tenor.com/images/e79a1bf4f8ae0e6838b959643caf961a/tenor.gif)

-> Not meant for public consumption!
+> Not meant for public consumption.
 Do not install this!

 ## Install